dak180/oxidizer/flam3/README.txt

-transparency    0               make bknd transparent, if format supports it name_enable     0               use 'name' attr in <flame> to name image output if present (render only) nick            ""              nickname to use in <edit> tags / img comments url             ""              url to use in <edit> tags /img comments comment         ""              comment string for <edit> tags (genome only) use_mem         auto            floating point number of bytes of memory to use (render only) nthreads        auto            number of threads to use (render and animate)
+transparency    0               make bknd transparent, if format supports it name_enable     0               use 'name' attr in <flame> to name image output if present (render only) nick            ""              nickname to use in <edit> tags / img comments url             ""              url to use in <edit> tags / img comments id		""		ID  to use in <edit> tags / img comments comment         ""              comment string for <edit> tags (genome only) use_mem         auto            floating point number of bytes of memory to use (render only) nthreads        auto            number of threads to use (render and animate)